Why Are Nurses Important? 7 Ways Nurses Change Lives

 Nurses are charged with the responsibility of preserving lives.
 This is a high calling, and one nurses don’t take lightly.
 Through their everyday actions, nurses support the health needs of their patients.
 Nurses sustain life through acts such as:

-One of the reasons why nursing is such a fulfilling career is because nurses make a tangible, real-world difference daily.
-You can see the results every day when a patient gains strength, makes progress and then discharges back home.
+One of the reasons why nursing is such a fulfilling career is because nurses make a tangible, real-world difference on a daily basis.
+You can see the results every day when a patient gains strength, makes progress and is eventually discharged.
 Nurses keep the entire healthcare system turning, and patients are alive because of their work.

 2. Nurses Spend Time with Patients

-Nurses are the primary touchpoint patients experience when in the healthcare environment.
+Nurses are the primary touchpoint that patients experience when in a healthcare environment.
 Think about the last time you went to a clinic visit.
-After checking in, the nurse likely spent a lot of time with you, bringing you to the exam room, taking vitals, asking about your medical history and reviewing your symptoms.
-Compared to the nurse, the doctor may spend a fraction of that time with patients.
+After checking in, the nurse likely spent time with you, bringing you to the exam room, taking vitals, asking about your medical history and reviewing your symptoms.
+Compared to nurses, physicians may spend a fraction of that time with patients due to demands on their time.

 The same reality applies to an even greater extent when in the hospital environment.
 While physicians generally round on patients once a day for a few minutes, the nurses are present with their patients throughout the day.
 It’s common for nurses to check on their patients hourly or even more, and they spend time chatting and getting to know one another.
 Patients depend on the interaction and time nurses offer them on the path to health.